chenlonggang/Suffix-Array/README.md

 #Suffix Array
 ##Where is it from
-we get the code from [here](http://math.cmu.edu/~lleung/project/Alfy_1.5/ExternSrc/DeepShallow64), and change integer type from long long to long,which can save space when running on 32-bit OS and can deal big file when running a 64-bit os.
+we get the code from [here](http://math.cmu.edu/~lleung/project/Alfy_1.5/ExternSrc/DeepShallow64), and change integer type from long long to long,which can save space when running a 32-bit OS and can deal big file when running a 64-bit OS.
 ##How to use it
 1:include ds_ssort.h in you code
 2:call overloop=init_ds_ssort(500,2000);